 Tineco Carpet One Smart Carpet Cleaner

-This smart carpet cleaner delivers exceptional deep-cleaning performance with powerful suction, multiple cleaning modes, and intuitive high-tech features.
+Smart carpet cleaner with exceptional deep-cleaning power, strong suction, multiple cleaning modes, and intuitive high-tech features.

 Bissell ProHeat 2X Revolution